-Florence in the 1400s had a problem.
-Babies.
+Florence in the 1400s had a baby problem.
 Babies everywhere.
 Babies in the fields, babies in the alleyways, babies left on the pews of the Church.
 Florence was crawling with abandoned babies.
-For all purposes, Florence in the 1400s was the center of the civilized world.
-Art, science, wealth, architecture, all were in bloom.
-Ruled from behind the scenes by the wealthy Medici family, this was the Renaissance… yet that wealth also meant slaves, and those slaves unwanted babies needed to be dealt with.
-Something had to be done.
+In many ways, Florence was considered the center of the civilized world in the 1400s.
+Art, science, wealth, architecture, all were in bloom, ruled from behind the scenes by the wealthy Medici family.

 The responsibility for all these foundlings, as they were known, was given to the “Arte della Seta,” or Silk Guild.
 It was one of the richest, most powerful guilds in Florence.
 It was quickly decided that a new building would be established to house these children.
 The hospital was to be the first building erected specifically for the care of abandoned children; the first orphanage.
-Called the Ospedale degli Innocenti (Hospital of the Innocents), an important element was to be an official infant unloading point so that Children would no longer be left willy-nilly around the city.
-On February 5, 1445, 10 days after the official opening the first child was dropped off.
+Called the Ospedale degli Innocenti (Hospital of the Innocents), an important element was to be an official infant unloading point so that children would no longer be left willy-nilly around the city.
+The first child to be dropped off at the hospital was left on February 5, 1445, just 10 days after the official opening.

-The Ospedale degli Innocenti cared for over 375,000 over its five and a half centuries, and continues to help care for abandoned children today.
+Over more than 500 years, thet Ospedale degli Innocenti cared for over 375,000 children.
+Today the building houses a small museum of Renaissance art and continues to help care for abandoned children today.